djeada/Databases-Notes/notes/06_distributed_databases/04_partitioning_vs_sharding.md

-## Partitioning
+## Partitioning vs. Sharding

+Partitioning and sharding are techniques used to handle large datasets efficiently.
+While they share similarities in concept, they differ significantly in implementation, purpose, and use cases.
+Understanding their nuances is essential for designing scalable and performant database systems.

+### Partitioning

-Partitioning is a technique used to divide a large database table into smaller, more manageable parts known as partitions.
-Each partition is stored within the same database, but they can be accessed and managed independently.
+Partitioning involves dividing a large database table into smaller, manageable pieces, known as partitions.
+These partitions are stored within the same database but are organized in a way that allows independent management and access.

-Before Partitioning:
+Imagine a single table filled with rows of data:

 ```
 +-------------------------------------------+